Justin-Tan/high-fidelity-generative-compression/README.md

 ```

 ### Notes
 * The reported `bpp` is the theoretical bitrate required to losslessly store the quantized latent representation of an image as determined by the learned probability model provided by the hyperprior using some entropy coding algorithm.
-Functionality for range encoding/decoding is in-progress.
+We're working on an rANS entropy coder.
 * The "size" of the compressed image as reported in `bpp` does not account for the size of the model required to decode the compressed format.
 * The total size of the model is around 737 MB.
-Forward pass time will scale sublinearly provided everything fits in memory.
+Forward pass time should scale sublinearly provided everything fits in memory.

 ## Contributing / Todo
 All content in this repository is licensed under the Apache-2.0 license.
 Feel free to submit any corrections or suggestions as issues.